DesperC/Awesome-Splatoon3-Hacking/README.md

 if at any point you feel stuck or need help, feel free to join [the splatoon modding discord server](https://discord.gg/P6RNNvk)

+most of this stuff is old so join the server above to get help if you still need any

 This will not teach you to use mods/hacks online as that is unsafe.
 There might be a section to using camera hacks in battle replays later but thats it ****DO NOT USE ANY OF THIS ONLINE.
 MAKE SURE TO SET UP YOUR HACKED SWITCH PROPERLY****